Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 ------------
 History of modifications:
 ===

+- 17.04.14  Add german translation for category and reference buttons/dialogs.
+Merge pull request #11 from stepping-stone/german-translation-updates.

 - 13.04.14  Fixed popup warning of unsaved page (=cancelling edit of page when setting "Warn me when I leave an edit page with unsaved changes" in users preferences has been enabled).
 Dialog appears only with Cancel- button and is disabled with Save-, Preview- and Diff- buttons.
 IE required fix also with togglelink.